alshapton/Space-Ex-Roadster/README.md

 	Tell me about the landing areas

+[{'name': 'LandingArea', 'type': 'LandingAreaType'}, {'name': 'DroneShip', 'type': 'LandingZoneList'}]

 Get information about the Space/X company itself

-	What is spaceX

-*	What is space ex

-	What is space x
+	What is SpaceX

-	Tell me about space x

-*	Tell me about Space ex

-	Tel me about SpaceX
+	Tell me about SpaceX

 # Release History